 “[A] cyberpunk narrative experience about fate and happiness featuring the extensive use of pottery, bartending and impersonating people on the phone to take down a corporate conspiracy.”

-Well… Let’s get to the beginning.
+Let us start at the beginning.
 You will get involved in different tasks, as you take up the roles of different characters.
-There’d be Donovan, for example: He’s the bartender of “The Red Strings Club”, a dubios, but charming underground bar.
+There would be Donovan, for example: He is the bartender of “The Red Strings Club”, a dubios, but charming underground bar.
 His skills and the help of the cocktail mixing muse allow him to create the most amazing, literally mind-blowing drinks ever.

-Well, that’s a good question.
-In “The Red Strings Club” a giant corporation named Supercontinent Ltd. tries to get a product out which would affect the complete mankind with far-reaching consequences.
-Donovan on the other hand is a well-meaning information broker and tries to help his friend Brandeis, a young aspiring hacker, to take the whole thing down.
-And how Donovan wants to do that?
-Exactly, by getting out secret intel via little chats in his bar with the help of his cocktails.
+In “The Red Strings Club”, a giant corporation named Supercontinent Ltd. tries to bring a product on the market which would affect the complete mankind with farreaching consequences.
+Donovan on the other hand is a well-intentioned information broker who wants to help his friend Brandeis, a young aspiring hacker, to take the whole thing down.
+Donovan gives him secret intel that he acquired in little chats he had inside his bar with the help of his cocktails.

-Akara-184 is a special android, made by Supercontinent Ltd., which created implants via biomatter pottery.
-Each different shape serves a different purpose: There are implants to improve the charisma of someones social media persona, there are implants to improve someones persuasion skills, anything is possible!
+Akara-184 is a special android, created by Supercontinent Ltd., which produces implants via biomaterial pottery.
+Each different shape serves a different purpose: There are implants to improve the charisma of someone’s social media persona, there are implants to improve someone’s persuasion skills, nearly anything is possible.
 Implants became a perfect optimization tool in the world of “The Red Strings Club”.

-Oh no, don’t worry.
-Believe me when I tell you that I didn’t spoil too much.
-Even though “The Red Strings Club” is a pretty ‘small’ game (you will just need three to four hours for a full playthrough), there’s a bunch of storylines and hidden details that I haven’t even mentioned so far.
+Oh no, do not worry.
+Believe me when I tell you that I just do not want to spoil this experience too much.
+Even though “The Red Strings Club” is a pretty ‘small’ game, as it will only costs you three to four hours of your life for a full playthrough, there is a bunch of storylines and hidden details that I have not even mentioned so far.
 Everything is connected with anything and each of your actions could have enormous consequences.
-It’s like the butterfly effect in the form of a game, so to speak.
+Just think of the butterfly effect.

-It’s a surprisingly well working mixture of genres with a delightful, philosophical story!
-And in a poetical way you could even say that it’s a metapher for our life: It’s a series of different experiences which may seem to be not connected at all, but in the end you can see that your past actions have huge impacts on your present and even your future.
-Even weirder, the history of this game is an excellent example for that, and the game jam culture is an essential part of it!
+It is a surprisingly well-working mixture of genres with a delightful, philosophical story.
+In a poetic way you could even say that it is a metaphor for life itself: A series of different experiences which may seem to be not connected at all, but in the end you can see that your past actions had huge impacts on your present and even your future.
+Even weirder, the history of this game is an excellent example for that, and the game jam culture is an essential part of it.